'Very high risk' country category

 The Director-General of Health may grant exemptions for humanitarian reasons.

-You can find out more about the exemptions process at the Managed Isolation and Quarantine website.
+You can find out more about the exemptions process at the Ministry of Health website.

 How a country is designated as very high risk

 The Government considers the following factors, among others, when deciding to designate a country as very high risk:

 - Whether cases in the country are rising rapidly and the predominant strain, for example the Delta variant.

 - The level of confidence in the country’s testing and other public health measures, such as vaccination coverage rates.

 - The risk to New Zealand's borders.

 Why these restrictions have been put in place

 Resurgence of COVID-19 is happening in a number of countries, and there are further waves of infections in many countries as new variants of the COVID-19 virus arise.